 The Board has adopted a plan pursuant to which a key employee group comprised of executive officers and other key employees of the Company designated by the Board (the "Executive Group") will receive a certain level of severance and vesting benefits if there is a change in control of the Company and all other employees of the Company (the "Employee Group") will receive more limited severance and vesting benefits.
-Upon a change in control of the Company all non-vested securities, bonuses, 401(k) profit sharing payments, deferred compensation and other vesting obligations of the Company held by persons in both the Executive Group and the Employee Group, including, without limitation, all non-vested options to purchase Common Stock held by them, will automatically vest.
+Upon a change in control of the Company all non-vested securities, bonuses, 401(K) profit sharing payments, deferred compensation and other vesting obligations of the Company held by persons in both the Executive Group and the Employee Group, including, without limitation, all non-vested options to purchase Common Stock held by them, will automatically vest.

-If within one year of such change in control any person in the Executive Group is (a) terminated or (b) if job responsibilities or compensation of a person in the Executive Group is materially altered within one year of such change in control, then such person shall receive a lump sum payment (the "Executive Payment") equal to (i) an amount equal to such person's base salary for the year in which the Executive Payment is to be made plus (ii) an amount equal to the average of such person's bonuses for each of the two years prior thereto.
-If any person in the Employee Group is terminated within one year of such change in control, then such person shall receive a lump sum payment (the "Employee
+If within one year of such change in control any person in the Executive Group is (a) terminated or (b) given job responsibilities or compensation which have been materially altered, then such person shall receive a lump sum payment (the "Executive Payment") equal to (i) an amount equal to such person's base salary for the year in which the Executive Payment is to be made plus (ii) an amount equal to the average of such person's bonuses for each of the two years prior thereto.
+If any person in the Employee Group is terminated within one year of such change in control, then such person shall receive a lump sum payment (the "Employee Payment") equal to (i) one quarter of such person's base salary for the year in which the

-Payment") equal to (i) an amount equal to one quarter of such person's base salary for the year in which the Employee Payment is to be made plus (ii) an amount equal to one quarter of the average of such person's bonuses for each of the two years prior thereto.
+Employee Payment is to be made plus (ii) one quarter of the average of such person's bonuses for each of the two years prior thereto.